StarFallenJax/StarFallenJax/README.md

-- 👋 I'm @SpaceManJax, basically the coolest guy around, no buts.
+- 👋 I'm @SpaceManJax, basically the coolest person around, no buts.
 But really, I like making stuff.
 - 🌱 I’m currently learning Javascript and HTML

 <!---